First grader gives a lesson in kindness leaving teacher inspired

-LITTLE ROCK, Ark. – A first-grade teacher’s social media post now has more than 11-thousand shares after her student’s act of kindness leaves her emotional.
+PULASKI COUNTY, Ark. – A first-grade teacher’s social media post now has more than 11-thousand shares after her student’s act of kindness leaves her inspired to spread kindness.

-Vanessa Schoessel is a first-grade teacher at Crystal Hill Elementary in Little Rock.
+Vanessa Schoessel is a first-grade teacher at Crystal Hill Elementary in Pulaski County.

 She gives her class “good behavior” points as a way to promote kindness in her classroom.